AirtestProject/Airtest/README.rst

 Airtest aims at providing platform independent API, so that you can write tests once and be able to run it on multiple devices.

-1. Using `connect_device`_ API you can connect to any android device or windows application.
+1. Using `connect_device`_ API you can connect to any android/iOS device or windows application.

 2. Then perform `simulated input`_ to test your game or app.